TheHacktech/Resources/CONTRIBUTION_GUIDELINES.md

 Follow [this](https://help.github.com/articles/fork-a-repo/) guide to fork the repository.
 This will allow you to work on a version of the project without your commits interfering with the production version of the project.
 In order to keep up to date with the main repository, everytime you are working on a new feature/section of the project, fork the main repository into a new local branch.

 ### Changes
 We want this code to be easy to understand.
 Make sure to leave plenty of comments in your code.
 We're making the specifics of the project very flexible, so feel free to be creative.
+When you are setting up a new framework/API/database make sure to add information on how to set it up a similar environment in the project's README.md file.

 ### Pull Request
 When you are satisfied with whatever part of the project you were working on, send a pull request to the main repository.
 Make sure to include a summary of what revisions you have made as well as screenshots if appropriate.
 Take a look at [this](https://help.github.com/articles/about-pull-requests/) to learn how to send pull requests.
 Once your pull request is reviewed, we will leave comments on changes we think are appropriate or we will merge your change.